Brick Veneer Siding: Installation Considerations and Costs

 The full system is governed by model building codes adopted at the state level, principally the International Building Code (IBC) for commercial construction and the IRC for one- and two-family residential structures.
 The Brick Industry Association (BIA) publishes Technical Notes on Brick Construction, which are referenced by design professionals as the primary industry technical standard for detailing and specification.

 Brick veneer siding spans residential, multifamily, and light commercial applications.
-The scope of installation services available through the siding listings on this authority network covers all three segments.
+The scope of installation services available through the siding providers on this authority network covers all three segments.

 How It Works